ajosedev/knowledge/literature notes/A Cloud Guru - AWS Certified Solutions Architect - Associate (SAA-C02).md

 FSx for Windows

-Pretty much EFS (TODO LINK) for Windows - built on Windows server to you can easily move Windows-based applications.
+Pretty much EFS [[20211220030433-aws-efs]] for Windows - built on Windows server to you can easily move Windows-based applications.

 This means it's a managed Windows Server using Windows Server Message Block (SMB).
 Supports AD users, security policies, etc.